fsobral/pack-u/README.md

         7.5 7.5 0

   - `data.txt`: the **number items of each type** to be packed.
-It has the same number of lines as the number of type of items in the problem.
+It has the same number of lines as the number of types of items in the problem.
 In this example, a possible data file is:

         300